marbatlle/multiAffinity/README.md

 ## iPC-VRE
 This approach can also be computed through the individualized Paediatric Cure - Virtual Research Environment as demonstrated in this this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s)

+# advanced users
+### -- Network Layers

+The last input required is a gene-gene network consisting of one or multiple layers in which nodes represent genes and edges represent different types of associations.
+Note that each layer has to be added as a separate file.

+Sample file:

+    CNBP,HNRNPAB
+    CNBP,RPL10A
+    CNBP,CENPN
+    CNBP,RSL24D1
+    CNBP,SMAP
+    CNBP,FTSJ3
+    CNBP,TRA2B

 <br>